| When

 may be assumed that, for grid-parallel operation, the grid itself is the

 "battery" as regards mass electrical storage.
+Some manufacturers are considering the

 inclusion of very small electrical storage components to provide sufficient